 However, his hypothesis about dream content went a step further, an important step that invites us to reassess what we think we know about how the human mind works.
 Jung believed that dreams reflected a detailed knowledge of intricate symbol systems and esoteric motifs far in excess of what is known by the conscious mind.
 Wolfgang Pauli, for example, while exposed to chemistry in his training as a world class physicist had not studied its alchemical roots in medieval manuscripts full of coffins, kings and queens, ravens and all the rest.
 Still, Pauli’s dream content included all these things.

-That there is an element of weirdness in the human experience of mind could be part of what peoples have tried to capture in the ideas of clairvoyance, soul travel, rebirth and reincarnation; that people at times know things they cannot know, speak languages they cannot speak and display all kinds of similar uncanny goings on.
+That there is an element of weirdness in the human experience of mind could be part of what peoples have tried to capture in the ideas of clairvoyance, soul travel, rebirth and reincarnation, or the gifts of the Holy Spirit.
+How are we to interpret the fact that people at times know things they cannot know, speak languages they cannot speak and display all kinds of similar uncanny goings on?
 The idiot savant and the epileptic possessed by seizures, to mention two of the more extreme examples, have always been a challenge for societies to explain.
-Part of what we are learning as a species includes becoming more skillful around dealing with our mind’s, shall we call them, archaeological layers.
+The mother that suddenly knows their child has died on the battlefield is another, less dramatic but perhaps more meaningful commonplace.
+Part of what we are learning as a species in our ongoing evolution of our understanding includes becoming more skillful around dealing with our mind’s, shall we call them, archaeological layers.

 This collective unconscious can be understood as something as mundane as the sum total of all conscious and unconscious contents of all the minds of all sentient beings alive at this moment or something as un-mundane and remarkable as a phenomenon like the shared Aboriginal dream time.
 The term collective unconscious captures reasonably well a set of facts about the universally shared aspects of our minds, namely that they are rooted in our biological bodies with cognitive and emotional imperatives to survive and reproduce within a social environment in which cooperation, empathy and compassion can be found.
-Put bluntly: mind is rooted in biology and biology is rooted in “matter” which in turn is rooted in quantum mechanics.
+Put bluntly: mind’s thinking seems to have form without a material basis yet as neuroscience makes clear is nonetheless in some fashion rooted in biology and biology is rooted in “matter” which in turn is rooted in quantum mechanics.
 This whole architecture provides numerous structural commonalities to individual human minds.
-These are organizing and guiding each mind’s unique expression of DNA meeting environments, environments that simultaneously extend from the minuscule biochemical locks and keys all the way through to behaviors we can recognize as the extended phenotype.
-It is as if we were dealing in the currency of DNA memories embodied in the evolutionary history of the biosphere as it is expressing itself here and now.
-For us, those memories present their information in particular cognitive and emotional contents of conscious experience which carry an element of the numinous, an echo of the origins of being in deep time and deep space.
+These commonalities are organizing and guiding each mind’s unique expression of unique spirit, unique personalities which science understands as unique DNA expressions meeting environments, environments that simultaneously extend from the minuscule biochemical locks and keys (or vibrational harmonies) all the way through to behaviors we can recognize as the extended phenotype.
+It is as if we as individuals were dealing in the currency of DNA memories embodied in the evolutionary history of the biosphere as it is expressing itself here and now.
+Some of those memories present their information as particular cognitive and emotional contents of potentially conscious experience which carry an element of the numinous, that is, they carry an echo of the origins of being in deep time and deep space.